-B.

-Respondent first received an MLO license from the Commissioner on April 17, 2018.
+B. Respondent first received an MLO license from the Commissioner on April 12, 2021.

-C. The Commissioner issued Respondent her notice of intention and accusation to revoke Respondent's MLO license on April 11, 2022, throughout which time Respondent maintained an approved-inactive MLO license.
+C. The Commissioner issued Respondent her notice of intention and accusation to revoke Respondent's MLO license on April 11, 2022, throughout which time Respondent maintained an approved MLO license.

-D. Under the provisions of Financial Code sections 22109.1, 22172, and 22755 of the CFL, the Commissioner sought to revoke Respondent's MLO license because Respondent violated the Nationwide Mortgage Licensing System and Registry (NMLS) student Rules of Conduct (ROC) by using the services of Danny Yen, d/b/a Real Estate Educational Services (Yen) to complete Respondent's NMLS-approved continuing education (CE) courses, which in turn was a violation of the MLO licensing requirements under the CFL.
+Under the provisions of Financial Code sections 22109.1, 22172, and 22755 of the D. CFL, the Commissioner sought to revoke Respondent's MLO license because Respondent violated the Nationwide Mortgage Licensing System and Registry (NMLS) student Rules of Conduct (ROC) by using the services of Danny Yen, d/b/a Real Estate Educational Services (Yen) to complete Respondent's NMLS-approved continuing education (CE) courses, which in turn was a violation of the MLO licensing requirements under the CFL.

 E. Specifically, Respondent used and compensated Yen to obtain course credit through an in-person education fraud scheme (education fraud scheme).
-Under the education fraud scheme, Respondent paid Yen to report completion of an in-person course for three years in 2018, 2019, and 2020.
+Under the education fraud scheme, Respondent paid Yen to report completion of an in-person course for the year 2020.
 Yen did not teach the in-person course and Respondent never attended the in-person course nor completed the course work or test, which Respondent was required to complete in order to receive course credit.

-F. The Commissioner has made the following findings of relevant facts, which include but are not limited to:
+23 F. The Commissioner has made the following findings of relevant facts, which include 24 but are not limited to:

-1. That Respondent was a knowing and active participant in the education fraud scheme coordinated by and implemented by and through Yen;
+25 1.
+That Respondent was a knowing and active participant in the education fraud 26 scheme coordinated by and implemented by and through Yen;

-2. That Respondent in fact had CE requirements completed by Yen on Respondent behalf in violation of the CFL and federal law;
+2. That Respondent in fact had CE requirements completed by Yen on 28 Respondent's behalf in violation of the CFL and federal law;

-3. That by participating in the education fraud scheme coordinated by and
+3. That by participating in the education fraud scheme coordinated by and implemented through Yen, Respondent had in fact violated the ROC; and